INTERNATIONAL CHILD ABDUCTION LAWYER

 Country By Country Information About Child Abduction and Divorce.

-The Hague Convention was adopted by Israeli Knesset in 1991, to facilitates the return of minors wrongfully removed from their country of residence, allowing the courts of the country of origin to address custody matters.
-The Convention’s purpose is to
+By Elena Giannattasio, HAGUE Convention Lawyer in New York, Multi-Jurisdictional Divorce, PLLC The Hague Convention was adopted by Israeli Knesset in 1991, to facilitates the return of minors wrongfully removed from their country of residence, allowing the courts of the

-International Child Abduction and International Child Custody Law: The United Arab Emirates
+HAGUE Convention and International Child Abduction Law: The United Arab Emirates

-International Child Abduction and International Child Custody Law: The Philippines
+HAGUE Convention and International Child Abduction Law: The Philippines

-International Parental Child Abduction between the Philippines and the United States Despite the Philippines accession to the Hague Convention on the Civil Aspects of International Child Abduction, the United States has yet to accept it, which means that the Hague
+By Elena Giannattasio, HAGUE Convention Lawyer in New York, Multi-Jurisdictional Divorce, PLLC International Parental Child Abduction between the Philippines and the United States Despite the Philippines accession to the Hague Convention on the Civil Aspects of International Child Abduction, the

 Ready to explore your legal options?